-- Select a channel via the Mode knob: - a) Rotate the Mode knob until the display shows the desired channel. - b) Press the PTT button to begin transmitting on the displayed channel. - Select a channel via the radio menu CHAN: - a) (or ) to CHAN. - b) Press the Menu Select button directly below CHAN. - c) or to the required channel. - d) Press the Menu Select button directly below SEL to confirm the selected channel.
+- Select a channel via the MFK: - a) If channel is set as the primary mode, turn the MFK until the display shows the desired channel. - If channel is not set as the primary mode, press the MFK once and repeat this step. - b) Press the PTT button to begin transmitting on the displayed channel. - Select a channel via the radio menu Chan: - a) or to Chan. - b) Press the Menu Select button directly below Chan.

-e) Press the PTT button to transmit on the displayed zone channel.
+- d) Press the Menu Select button directly below Sel to confirm the selected channel. - e) Press the PTT button to transmit on the displayed zone channel.